-The police clearance certificate (or also called Police check, criminal record, or in Vietnamese – Phieu Ly lich tu phap) (according to Clause 1, Article 2 of the Law on Judicial Records in 2009) is the paper issued by agencies managing judicial record databases (provincial-level Justice Departments or National Center for Judicial Records), in which the content proves:
+The police check (or also called Police clearance certificate, criminal record, or in Vietnamese – Phieu Ly lich tu phap) (according to Clause 1, Article 2 of the Law on Judicial Records in 2009) is the paper issued by agencies managing judicial record databases (provincial-level Justice Departments or National Center for Judicial Records), in which the content proves:

 According to the Law No. 28/2009/QH12 of June 17, 2009, on judicial records, there are 02 forms of police clearance certificate in Vietnam: No. 1 and No. 2.

-And the police clearance certificate No. 1 will show the following information:
+And the police check No. 1 will show the following information:

 This Form No. 2 states both spent and unspent convictions.

-So, normally, as a foreigner in Vietnam applying for a work permit, you need to get the Police Clearance Certificate Form No. 01.
+So, normally, as a foreigner in Vietnam applying for a work permit, you need to get the Police Check Certificate Form No. 01.
 And, following is the guide for you.

-Where and How to Get a Police Clearance Certificate in Vietnam
+Where and How to Get a Police Check Certificate in Vietnam

 The temporary residence in Vietnam is expressed at the time of the visa or temporary residence card of the foreigner who has registered temporary residence with the police of the commune, ward or town where she/he is staying.
 The registration of temporary residence is indicated in the temporary resident book or certificate of temporary residence registration issued by the police.